Aid pours into Pakistan; deaths from floods cross 1,200 mark

 Farah Naureen, the director for Pakistan at the international aid agency Mercy Corps, told The Associated Press that around 73,000 women will be giving birth within the next month, and they needed skilled birth attendants, privacy, and birth facilities.
 Otherwise, she said, the survival of the mother and the newborn will be at risk.

-According to the military, rescuers, backed by troops, resumed rescue and relief operations early Friday.
-Rescuers are mostly using boats, but helicopters are also flying to evacuate stranded people from remote flood-hit towns, villages and districts across Pakistan areas and deliver food to them.
+The military said rescuers, backed by troops, resumed operations early Friday.
+They are using boats and helicopters to evacuate people from remote regions and to deliver aid.

-Since mid-June, floods have also killed 733,488 goats, cows, and buffaloes apart from damaging crops.
-It forced Pakistan’s government to start importing vegetables to avoid a shortage of food.
-Pakistan is also in contact with Russia to import wheat, as floods destroyed grains stored by many villagers in homes to meet their whole year’s needs.
+Since mid-June, floods have also killed more than 700,000 goats, cows, and buffaloes and damaged crops.
+Pakistan’s government has been forced to import vegetables to avoid shortages.
+Pakistan is also in contact with Russia to import wheat.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.